Analyzing Effects of Mixed Sample Data Augmentation on Model Interpretability: Discussion

-\section{Limitation}
+\subsection{Limitation}

-In this paper, we conducted experiments only on vision data.
+\textbf{Subject of evaluation.} In this paper, we conducted experiments only on vision data.
 The analysis of textual, audio, and multimodal data is an important subject for future research.
+We analyzed the interpretability of recent mixed-sample data augmentation strategies on various attribution methods.
+However, we did not conduct a survey-level study.
+There might be a sweet spot of combinations of datasets, mixed sample augmentation strategies, and attribution methods.

-This study focuses on intrinsic (automatic) interpretability measures, which enable fair and objective evaluation.
-However, extrinsic evaluation (e.g., a survey through Amazon Mechanical Turk) which asks humans for their opinion on the provided explanation will also be an important line of interpretability assessment \cite{Kim2022hive,Nguyen2021effectiveness} because the ultimate goal of explainable AI is to help human users, e.g., model debugging or bias detecting for researchers, and trust building for common users
+\textbf{Definining interpretability.} This study focuses on intrinsic (automatic) interpretability measures, which enable fair and objective evaluation.
+However, extrinsic evaluation, such as conducting surveys through Amazon Mechanical Turk to obtain human opinions on provided explanations or evaluating models that enable human intervention \citep{koh2020concept, taesiri2022humanaiteam}, will also be an important line of interpretability assessment \citep{Kim2022hive,Nguyen2021effectiveness} because one of the ultimate goals of explainable AI is to assist human users, e.g., model debugging or bias detecting for researchers, and trust building for common users.
+We examined interpretability when an explanation is given by an attribution map, but other definitions of interpretability, such as concept-based explanations \citep{bau2017dissection,kim2018interpretability} are also important aspects of interpretability.
+Therefore, it would be meaningful future work to investigate how mixed sample augmentation affects model interpretability from these perspectives.

+\textbf{Theoretical study.} This work presents experimental findings regarding the interpretability of models trained with mixed sample data augmentation strategies.
+Furthermore, we found label smoothing (mixing) plays an important role.
+Theoretical study about the fundamental reason is going to be an interesting future research.